leonlinsx/minimal-mistakes/_posts/2019-06-16-ad-targeting-myths.md

 > Who goes into a shop with their phone in-hand looking at a publisher site?
 That’s not how people behave when they’re shopping.
 And yet there are location data vendors who are selling data sets of people who are more likely to go into a shop after seeing an ad.

 With the lack of alternative measurement targets, store visit changes post ad campaign runs seem to be the default metric to track.
-I can kinda see the rationale for this though.
+I can kinda see the rationale for this data vendor claiming this though.
 For example, if I run a campaign for a sale that only appears to viewers of the ad, is claimed in-store, and isn't advertised anywhere else.
-I get their point that this is an inaccurate measure though.
+I get Digiday's point that this is an inaccurate measure though.

 **Footnotes**
 1. Different from user accuracy, according to the site.
 Seems like URE plays a factor into user accuracy but is not the only item.